jxtngx/lightning-lab/README.md

 #### Creating an Environment

-Base dependencies can be viewed in [setup.cfg](https://github.com/JustinGoheen/lightning-pod/blob/main/pyproject.toml).
+Base dependencies can be viewed in [setup.cfg](https://github.com/JustinGoheen/lightning-pod/blob/main/setup.cfg), under `install_requires`.

 Instructions for creating a new environment are shown below.